 preserving brain cells and reducing brain cell death and inflammation in mice.
 It also helped in reducing seizure frequency which means PEA may potentially be helpful for epilepsy, but it is not indicated for this in humans.
 PEA may protect the heart

 studies conducted on mice, PEA helped to reduce cell death and heart tissue injury.
-These studies also showed that PEA lowers the inflammatory cytokines level.
+These studies also showed that PEA lowers the level of the inflammatory cytokine.
 This means that PEA may help to keep your heart in optimal condition and may lower blood pressure among hypertensive individuals.
 More research is needed to determine if these same effects can be replicated in humans.
 PEA may benefit eye health

 Palmitoylethanolamide has also been studied for its